vmcodess/Active-Directory-Azure-Lab/README.md

 - Utilities used?

 - Environments used?
+  - Windows 10
-  - 2 VM's / windows VM + Linux VM
+  - Linux Server

 Visualization of what we'll be doing